17/01-2024

 Based in Bergen, Norway, FotMob is a leading live score mobile app revered globally by over 10 million daily users.
 With a small but passionate team behind it, the company has become one of the world’s favorite football apps, earning nods from heavyweights like Apple, Google, and the New York Times.

-We are pleased to announce that representatives from our sales team will be attending the SBC Summit 2025, taking place 16-18 September in Lisbon.
-The SBC Summit is recognised as one of the leading global events for the sports betting and iGaming industry, attracting over 30,000 attendees.
+We are excited to announce that the Enetpulse team will be attending SBC Summit 2026, between 29–30 September in Lisbon.
+As one of the premier global gatherings for the sports and iGaming industry, bringing together over 30,000 attendees, it’s an event we wouldn’t miss.